Adriatique: 2009–2011: Formation and Early Releases

-In 2022, Adriatique was invited to remix tracks for artists, including RÜFÜS DU SOL and Swedish House Mafia with The Weeknd.
-They also launched a new event series, "X," in December 2022, aiming to expand internationally and create a platform for music releases.
-In 2023 the event series saw editions in Zürich, Tel Aviv, Ibiza, Beirut, New York, São Paulo and Amsterdam.
-2023 also saw Adriatique perform at the iconic Hatsheput temple in Luxor, Egypt for events organisation Cercle.
+In 2022, the Adriatique duo was invited to remix tracks by several artists, including RÜFÜS DU SOL and the collaboration between Swedish House Mafia and The Weeknd.
+In December of the same year, they launched "X", a new event series aimed at expanding their international presence and establishing a platform for new musical releases.
+Throughout 2023, the project held editions in Zurich, Tel Aviv, Ibiza, Beirut, New York, São Paulo, and Amsterdam.
+Also in 2023, Adriatique performed at the Temple of Hatshepsut, in Luxor, Egypt, during an event organized by the Cercle platform.